Music of the Fallout series: Original songs and covers

-Raider Radio
+Nuka-World

 The game also features an additional radio station tied to the 2016 downloadable content Nuka-World.
 It features original songs performed by the character RedEye who also hosts the radio station.
 Musician Andrew W.K. wrote and performed the songs in addition to voicing the character.
 He described working on character as, "When I pictured RedEye, I kind of imagined myself being more filthy and ravaged than ever - like I would be after not sleeping for two months and drinking nothing but radioactive cola.
 That's actually pretty close to how I actually felt during the voiceover recording sessions for the game.
 I was drinking super intense custom energy drinks and I hadn't slept in days.
 I think it worked great as a method for getting into character - I was totally fried and sizzling!"

 The Nuka World downloadable content also features the titular theme song and jingle which plays over the theme park's loudspeaker systems on repeat.
 It was produced by COPILOT Music and Sound and officially released as a digital single on the iTunes digital store.

-Promotional only
+Promotional

 Certain songs were used in promotional material, but were not used in the game itself.
 During E3 2016, the promotional trailer for the downloadable content the Contraptions Workshop featured Raymond Scott's "Powerhouse" instrumental.

 The promotional trailer for the virtual reality version of Fallout 4 (Fallout 4 VR) shown at E3 2017 featured "Mr. Sandman".
 The song would later be used in 2018's Fallout 76.

 Fallout 76

-Original score

 The original score for Fallout 76 was composed by Inon Zur as an orchestral album.
 The score was officially released on the Apple Music digital store.

 Portions of Fallout 76 score were also released as a vinyl record and CD.
 In 2018, French retailer Micromania offered a pre-order bonus 10-track LP featuring 5 songs from the Fallout 76 score and 5 songs from the Fallout 4 score.
 A 5-track sampler CD was also offered at various game retailers.

 Two additional singles of the covers of "Take Me Home, Country Roads" and "Ring of Fire" by Spank were also officially released on Apple Music, covered more fully below.

 Another score installment was added with the early 2020 downloadable content Wastelanders.
 The score was officially released on the Apple Music digital store.

 An additional score installment was added for the late 2020 downloadable content Steel Dawn.
 The score was officially released on the Apple Music digital store.